IronDumpling/anime-goods-e-commerce-frontend/README.md

 ## 📌 Notes

 - Password fields are **not fetched** from backend for security reasons.
-- The cart state is stored in client memory (React context or state).
+- The cart state is stored in client memory (localStorage).
 - DISCONTINUED products are filtered on the frontend.
 - Admins have access to all order and user records.
+- Dark mode support available.

 ---